 - After 72 hours have passed, try to look yourself up again on Intelius.
-If your data is still showing after you got your confirmation email, send a message to CUSTSERV@intelius.com and include the confirmation number you received.
+If your data is still showing after receiving your confirmation email, send a message to CUSTSERV@intelius.com and include the confirmation number you received.

 - Tap or click here to visit BeenVerified’s opt-out page and search via first name, last name and state.

 - Click the green “Search” button.
-On the results page, you can filter by city and age if you don’t see yourself.
+You can filter by city and age on the results page if you don’t see yourself.